 Athens Sample Day 2:

-Start your day with a visit to Syntagma Square.
-Constructed in 1843, the Syntagma Square is young compared to the ancient buildings of Athens, but its stature is no less compelling.
+Start your day with a day trip to Syntagma Square.
+Constructed in 1843, the Syntagma Square is young compared to the ancient sites of Athens, but its stature is no less compelling.
 It’s the most important square in the city, having witnessed multiple political events, and is the site of the Parliament building.
 Stay to watch the changing of the guard, which occurs once an hour.

-If time permits, make your way to the Temple of Olympian Zeus.
+If time permits, stroll through Plaka on your way to the Temple of Olympian Zeus.
 Once the largest temple in all of Greece, the Temple of Olympian Zeus has been reduced to sixteen of its original 104 columns, though its grandeur still remains.

 In the evening, stroll down Pittaki Street, Athens' Magical Lantern-Lit Alley.
 Before transforming into the creative hub it is today, Pittaki Street was a dark alley mostly comprised of warehouses big and small.
 The revamp started in 2012 with a on-profit called Imagine the City who partnered with creatives to ‘light’ up this forgotten street.
 Today, you’ll find all sorts of lanterns—from chandeliers to Chinese paper lanterns.